Skip to main content

 When they die, you may find that you miss all the safety, security and unconditional love they provided throughout your life.
 And, unlike their birthday or the anniversary of their death, this isn’t something that you can quietly deal with on your own and in your own way.

 Instead, the whole country can feel like they are joining together to celebrate and appreciate their mums.
 If you were close, this can leave you feeling isolated by the pain of her death.
-But if you didn’t know her, or if you had a relationship that was difficult or estranged, this might stir up feelings of regret or sadness.
+But if you didn’t know your mum, or if you had a relationship that was difficult or estranged, this might stir up feelings of regret or sadness.

 Similarly, parents who are grieving for their child may also feel isolated by the celebrations of maternal love.
 While there may be comfort in remembering the bond you created with your child, it can also be heartbreaking to have to face your reality without them by your side.